Institute for Social Concerns partners with Klau Institute for Civil and Human Rights on Racial Justice in America course

 They went to the Lorraine Motel in Memphis, where Dr. Martin Luther King Jr. was assassinated, and the home of Medgar Evers in Jackson, Mississippi.
 They toured museums and visited plantations.
 And they followed in the footsteps of civil rights icons like John Lewis when they walked across the Edmund Pettus Bridge in Selma, Alabama.

-Racial Justice in America is offered through a partnership between the Center for Social Concerns and the Klau Institute for Civil and Human Rights, connecting the Center’s deep focus on justice with the Klau Institute’s curriculum in civil and human rights.
+Racial Justice in America is offered through a partnership between the Institute for Social Concerns and the Klau Institute for Civil and Human Rights, connecting the Center’s deep focus on justice with the Klau Institute’s curriculum in civil and human rights.

-The course is taught by William Tobin, visiting associate professor at the Klau Institute, and Suzanne Shanahan, the Leo and Arlene Hawk Executive Director of the Center for Social Concerns and professor of the practice with a joint appointment in the Department of Sociology.
+The course is taught by William Tobin, visiting associate professor at the Klau Institute, and Suzanne Shanahan, the Leo and Arlene Hawk Executive Director of the Institute for Social Concerns and professor of the practice with a joint appointment in the Department of Sociology.
 Tobin also teaches U.S. Civil Rights in History and Law — the gateway civil rights course for students enrolled in the Klau Institute’s Minor in Civil and Human Rights.

 In preparation for the trip, the students read Clint Smith’s 2021 book How the Word Is Passed: A Reckoning with the History of Slavery Across America.
 In the book, Smith visits a variety of historical landmarks to analyze how structures such as monuments, road names, and holidays reflect the conflicting, foundational truths within our nation’s past.